-In November 2020, we reported initial observations from four of the eight cohorts in the Phase 2 portion of the trial: EBV+ lymphoma (monotherapy), NPC (monotherapy), HNSCC (monotherapy and combination).
-Based on the promising early results from these four cohorts, which we believe provide initial clinical PoC, we selected three indications to expand to Stage 2.
+In November 2020, we reported initial observations from four of the eight cohorts in the Phase 2 portion of the trial: EBV+ lymphoma (monotherapy), NPC (monotherapy) and CPI-naïve HNSCC (monotherapy and combination).
+Based on the promising early results from these four cohorts, which we believe provide initial clinical PoC, we selected three indications to expand to Stage 2 EBV+ lymphoma (monotherapy, combination to follow), NPC (combination) and CPI-naïve HNSCC (combination).